Cetina culture: Settlements

 Settlements are the least known aspect of Cetina culture.
 The most significant deposits of Cetina culture were discovered in the Škarin Samograd cave located at the foot of the Mogli brdo, six kilometers northwest of Unešić.
 The amount of findings collected in other researched settlements, mostly caves, suggests mainly temporary inhabitation.
 The stratigraphy of Škarin Samograd enabled Ivan Marovic and Borivoj Covic to produce a three-phase periodization of Cetina culture, which is still used.

+Funeral Customs

+The bearers of the Cetina culture buried their dead in tumuli usually made of large crushed stone, and only exceptionally of small stone or a mixture of stone and earth.
+The deceased were laid in a crouched position in a stone chest or their cremated remains were stored in a clay urn, most often placed in the center of the tumulus.
+In both burial methods, fragments of a large number (from two to as many as 67) of ceramic vessels were discovered in the stone layer of the tumulus, and it is possible that these are traces of the ritual breaking of dishes used during the posthumous feast.
+In addition to exclusively inhumation or cremation necropolises, there are also those where both funeral rites were used.
+Contributions in graves are very rare, and most often they are bronze weapons or jewelry.
+The ceramics found in the funerary context are generally of much lower quality than those from the settlement.